briannamcdonald/css-art/README.md

 # pure-css-art
-Drawings made with pure CSS and HTML.
+Drawings made with CSS and HTML.

 Created and tested using Google Chrome.